Takshata/Takshata/README.md

-- 👋 Hi, I’m @Takshata
-- 👀 Interested in Machine learning and AI
-- 💞️ I’m looking to collaborate on DS and DE Projects
+- Hi👋, I’m a data enthusiast, order management analyst and writer who is passionate about using data and technology to solve the real world problems,i have over 5 years of experience in providing analytics in supply chain and logistics , i love uncovering patterns , hidden trends to extract insights

+- Tools: Machine Learning,Deep Learning,Gen AI,SQL,Statistics,Python,Power BI,Tableau,

+- Certifications: Adavanced AI and Data Science
+                Mega Guided Projects
+                Intermediate Python

-- 📫 Please connect on my linkedin:www.linkedin.com/in/akshata-tuppad-057386168 and drop a Hi to me
+- Reach out to me on my linkedin:www.linkedin.com/in/akshata-tuppad-057386168 and drop a Hi to me

-Thanksss

-Buyeee,
-Seeyaaaa...

 <!---
 Takshata/Takshata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.